 This article is intended for those times when we can still prevent the onset of adverse skin conditions.
 Lucky for us, those times are most times, and when it comes to prevention, time is our ally.
 If we act on time, we have an excellent chance to not have to deal with wrinkles, acne or its scars.
+If we act on time, we can make sure our skin remains young and healthy, or even wind the clock back.

 And rest assured, it’s not only us, ordinary people, who need to work hard to keep our skin clear and fight acne.
 In case you missed it, high-profile celebrities like Miley Cyrus, Bella Thorne, and Katy Perry are also struggling with acne.
 I’m not sure about you, but that definitely makes me sleep better.

+You know, those out-of-the-blue, unexpected acne bouts.
+Why do we have them?
 A long answer would have to go in detail about the laws of physics, the passage of time, and the effects of entropy in regards to the anatomy and physiology of the human body.
 However, let’s keep it short, and just say that, well, aging happens.
 In fact, our skin begins to age at the early age of 18.

 Surprised?
 I definitely was, because I could hardly notice any differences between the faces of my nineteen-year-old self and the one from a year before.
 And yet, if you look close enough (with a microscope) the signs are there.
 Our skin blooms to its full potential at 18, and begins its long cycle of regenerating itself over and over again until we leave this place.